Barratt’s Chapel & Museum

 Campus Community School

 The Campus Community School (CCS) is a charter school with the goal of providing students with strong academic preparation and promoting critical and creative thinking skills.
-The elementary school is located on the Wesley College campus in Longwood Hall.
+The elementary school is located at 350 Pear Street in Dover.
 Many students in the Education Program at Wesley conduct classroom observations and student teaching at CCS.